NotNanook/Ash/README.md

 # Ash
 A no-bullshit, seamless way to use LLMs right inside your shell (bash, zsh).
-Supports OpenAI, Claude, Ollama and OpenRouter
+Supports OpenAI, Ollama and OpenRouter

 ## Why?